BritishGeologicalSurvey/etlhelper/CONTRIBUTING.md

 ## Developer setup

+[https://www.github.com/BritishGeologicalSurvey/etlhelper](https://www.github.com/BritishGeologicalSurvey/etlhelper) is a the source-of-truth copy of ETL Helper.
-Note: [https://www.github.com/BritishGeologicalSurvey/etlhelper](https://www.github.com/BritishGeologicalSurvey/etlhelper) is a mirror of an internal repository.
+There is a mirror on the internal BGS GitLab server.
-Pull requests are applied to BGS GitLab and then mirrored to GitHub.
+It is used to run integration tests against internal Oracle and MS SQL databases.
+Pull requests and issues should be targeted at the GitHub repository.

 ### Prerequisites